Corrosion-resistant and conductive Ti-Nb-O coatings tailored for ultra-low Pt-loaded BPPs and PTLs in PEM electrolyzers: Results

 The $R_{\mathrm{p}}$ values prior to the potentiostatic polarization were fairly consistent across all studied compositions in the range from $9 \times 10^4$ to $2.8 \times 10^5$~$\Omega\text{·}\mathrm{cm}^2$, with the lowest value observed for the Ti--O coating deposited at $p_{\mathrm{ox}} = 0~\mathrm{mPa}$.
 After the potentiostatic polarization, $R_{\mathrm{p}}$ values for all coatings slightly increased to a range of $1.2$--$4.0 \times 10^5$~$\Omega\text{·}\mathrm{cm}^2$.
 These $R_{\mathrm{p}}$ values measured for the coatings with Pt overlayer are approximately an order of magnitude lower than the values observed for coatings without Pt overlayer both before and after the potentiostatic polarization, reflecting the ability of the Pt overlayer to effectively preserve its high conductivity throughout the potentiostatic polarization.

 The ICR values of all coatings measured before the potentiostatic polarization dropped below $50~\mathrm{m}\Omega\text{·}\mathrm{cm}^2$ after being coated with a 5~nm Pt overlayer (Fig.~9c).
-This large drop is not caused by decreased resistivity of the coatings, but by the increased effective contact area between the GDL wires and the upper layer provided by the thin, but highly conductive Pt layer.
+This substantial decrease is not due to a reduction in the bulk resistivity of the coatings, but is primarily attributed to enhanced electron transfer between the GDL wires and the upper layer.
+The Pt overlayer provides a metallic interface with the GDL wires and increases the effective contact area with the upper layer.
+This effect is particularly significant for upper layers with higher initial electrical resistivity, where electron transfer at the contact is otherwise limited.

 The lowest pre-corrosion ICR values were observed for Ti--O and Ti--Nb--O coatings deposited at $p_{\mathrm{ox}} = 0~\mathrm{mPa}$, with values below $5~\mathrm{m}\Omega\text{·}\mathrm{cm}^2$, except for the coating with the highest Nb content.
 Unexpectedly, Ti--Nb--O coatings with the highest and second-highest Nb contents deposited at $p_{\mathrm{ox}} = 8~\mathrm{mPa}$ also exhibited ICR values below $5~\mathrm{m}\Omega\text{·}\mathrm{cm}^2$, deviating from the general trend.
+Some deviations in ICR values after Pt deposition, measured prior to potentiostatic polarization, may arise from incomplete or non-uniform Pt coverage, especially on rough or porous surfaces.
+Notably, industry-relevant deposition of the Pt overlayer in a single uninterrupted process (without exposing the upper layer to air) would likely yield even lower and more consistent ICR values prior to polarization, as this approach minimizes interfacial oxidation and contamination.